marcelo-morales/marcelo-morales/README.md

 I enjoy watching movies.
 I am big fan of Quentin Tarantino and have watched all of his movies multiple times.
 Feel free to message me for movie recommendations.

 # Personal/School/Hackathon projects...🏫 ✏️ 👨‍💻
-Feel free to browse my GitHub profile for any project that I have worked on or currently working on.
+Feel free to browse my GitHub profile for any project that I have worked on or are currently working on.
 I appreciate any feedback and if you any awesome ideas, I would love to collaborate!

 # Reach out to me via... 🤝 🧑🏻‍🦱 👍🏼